 LAKE ISTOKPOGA (Near Sebring)

 Located a few miles southeast of Sebring, the large, relatively shallow Lake Istokpoga is outstanding for bluegill.
-Panfish anglers can concentrate their efforts from April through June around the inshore and offshore cattail and bulrush areas.
-In other months, likely spots for bluegill and shellcracker include Big Island, Grassy Island, Bumble Bee Island, around various sandy bars, and along the edges of eelgrass.
+FWC fish sampling on the lake has shown good numbers of 8 inch plus bluegill and redear sunfish.
+Bream anglers can concentrate their efforts from April through June around inshore and offshore cattail and bulrush stands.
+The thicker vegetation is difficult to fish but usually holds good numbers of large bream.
+In other months, productive areas to fish for bream include Big Island, Grassy Island, Bumble Bee Island, around various sandy bars, and along the edges of eelgrass.
 Anglers prefer crickets for bluegill and live worms for shellcracker.
 Fly fishing anglers can experience great action with small popping bugs.

 top of page